Glassnote Records: History

-In 2021, Glassnote announced the creation of Connection Music Publishing to be led by Jackie Post.

 In 2022, the label signed a new distribution agreement with The Orchard, the label services division of Sony Music Entertainment.

 Awards

 In the April 28, 2011, issue of Rolling Stone, Glassnote was named Best Indie Label.

 Two albums released by the label have been certified platinum by the Recording Industry Association of America for sales of at least one million units: Sigh No More and Babel, both by Mumford & Sons.
 Sigh No More, which has been certified triple-platinum for sales of three million copies, is the label's highest selling record.

 Four other albums have been certified gold for sales of 500,000 units: Wolfgang Amadeus Phoenix by Phoenix, Wilder Mind by Mumford & Sons and Because the Internet and "Awaken, My Love!", both by Childish Gambino.

+The label also won a GRAMMY Award for their release of His Holiness, The Dalai Lama's album Meditations: The Reflections Of His Holiness The Dalai Lama.
+The album won in the Best Audiobook, Narration & Storytelling category at the 68th Annual Grammy Awards.